 The team really renders the difference

 What really sets Al Maha apart is the service that is always going above & beyond.
 I get to stay in a lot of 5* luxury properties but Al Maha outperforms them in the little details.
 For example, housekeeping is always entering your room as you are having breakfast or dinner in the restaurants.
 They get a notice you are out eating so they will never ‘disturb’ you.
 On another occasion the associate noted we were ordering two glasses of plain ice tea multiple times so he brought us a whole pitcher to enjoy the next time.
 One time, they noticed A ordered a bottled beer he couldn’t drink at the spot so they brought a whole cooler to keep it freezing cold all the time.
 Even the in-room Nespresso machine got properly cleaned before our stay.
+At breakfast time, the team quickly remembered our preferences and prepared everything before we could say a thing.
 Whenever an associate sees you walking around the resort he/she is immediately offering a buggy ride.
 You are greeted by name every time – I could go on and on as I was deeply impressed with our experience.

 Passport & Palmtree conclusion